stepank/pyws/docs/context.rst

 Context
 =======

-A result returning by a function can depend not only on the argument values, but also on the context which the function is running in.
+A result returned by a function can depend not only on the argument values, but also on the context which the function is running in.
 So we need a mechanism to work with the context.